derFreemaker/laub/mind.md

 Also link targets which are built somewhere else will need to an external file for the build system.

 ### Runner
-A leaf which runs a tool over a shell will.
+A leaf which runs a tool over a shell or creates a process.